Introduction

 Method of Use: Typically applied directly to the mound, this product begins killing fire ants within minutes.

-Longevity: It continues to protect and prevent the formation of new colonies, ensuring long-term management.
+Longevity: It continues to protect and prevent new colonies from forming, ensuring long-term management.

 Additional Tips for Effective Red Ant and Fire Ant Management